usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

-The context in which the property is to be anchored is a control, subcontrol, part or group, as indicated by its `@class` (class attribute).
+The class of properties, in context, to which the constraints apply, is indicated on the @class of the declaration (declare-prop).
+The context is defined by the class of the element parent of the candidate property, whether it is a control, subcontrol, part or group.
+So a `declare-prop context="myControl" class="myProp"` will apply to any property (prop element) with class "myProp", appearing in a control, subcontrol, part or group with class "myControl".

+The constraints that will apply to these properties are indicated by the elements contained in the the declaration.
+For example, a property declared as a "required singleton" is required to appear in its context (the validator will produce an error when it is missing), while it may not appear more than once (the validator will produce an error if more than one appear together).

-Because the @class attribute is the basis of the OSCAL declarations model, it is recommended that applications restrict the usage of this attribute to single name values.
-Although overloading @class, as it is frequently overloaded in HTML, is not forbidden in OSCAL and may even work in an OSCAL application - restricting elements (at whatever level, and including both "controls" and "control components" to single class values, will help keep things clean and intelligible.
+Because the `@class` attribute is the basis of the OSCAL declarations model, it is recommended that applications restrict the usage of this attribute to single name values, when used on controls or their components.
+Although overloading `@class`, as it is frequently overloaded in HTML, is not forbidden in OSCAL and may even work in an OSCAL application, restricting elements to have *at most*, a single class assignment, will help keep things clean and intelligible.

 On declarations including declare-prop and its siblings, however, both `@class` and `@context` may be overloaded (multiple values).
 A helpful application will detect where there are conflicting declarations, meaning the same class designator is claimed by different elements in a given context.